akilmarshall/discord-bot/README.md

 ## Capabilities

 ### Dice Roll
-If your message consists of dn or mdn where the n and m are integers you will roll a dn m times.
+If your message consists of dn, mdn, or mdn+k  where the n,m,k are integers you will roll a dn m times and add a modifier k.

 ## TODO